 Email header and footer images can also be set at the group level (which will override the account-level images).

-Account, user and document security is Adobe Sign’s number one concern.
+Account, user, and document security is Acrobat Sign’s number one concern.
 Therefore, we provide several security options at the account level.
-We suggest reviewing the settings in this section and decide which will work the best for your use case.
+We suggest reviewing the settings in this section and deciding which will work the best for your use case.

-If your company has a federated login solution, Adobe Sign does provide SAML 2 options for user authentication.
+If your company has a federated login solution, Acrobat Sign does provide SAML 2 options for user authentication.

 Configuring SAML requires that you claim your domain names.

-Authentication to the Adobe Sign app has multiple settings available so you can configure the security criteria to match your company policy regarding access.
+Authentication to the Acrobat Sign app has multiple settings available so you can configure the security criteria to match your company policy regarding access.

 User access security settings can be configured by navigating to: Account > Account Settings > Security Settings

-Enable this setting to enable the Remember Me setting when authentication to Adobe Sign.
+Enable this setting to enable the Remember Me setting when authentication to Acrobat Sign.
 This setting remembers the authentication to the service (on the local system) for the time frame selected.

 The options under Login Password Policy set whether users should be required to change their password after a number of months, whether a previous password can be used as their new password, and how many log in attempts can be made before their userID is locked.